Faculty Mentoring Program

 The Office of Academic Development and Enrichment supports initiatives that maximize the mentoring experience for all involved.

 Institutional resources are available to support departmental mentoring programs:

-- Office of Academic Enhancement and Mentoring (Lakshmi Devi, PhD) – Under the leadership of the Associate Dean, this office sponsors initiatives that foster career development of individual faculty and also enhance the quality of the mentorship they receive.
-These initiatives are predominately geared towards research-oriented trainees and faculty
+- Office of Academic Enhancement and Mentoring (Lakshmi Devi, PhD, Dean) – Under the leadership of the Dean for Academic Development and Enrichment, this office sponsors initiatives that foster career development of individual faculty and also enhance the quality of the mentorship they receive.
+These initiatives are predominately geared towards research-oriented trainees and faculty.

 - Junior Faculty Career Development Day – This annual event, introduced in 2010, offers a full day of speakers and/or panels addressing how to create an individual career development plan and career decision-making plan